 The Core also provides histology (e.g., hematoxylin and eosin staining) and immunohistochemistry services specific to nonhuman primates and services related to whole slide scanning.

-- Highly innovative methods for bioluminescence imaging in monkeys for a spectrum of gene therapy and stem cell transplantation studies.
-These include studies performed for investigators in the NHLBI Center for Fetal Monkey Gene Transfer for Heart, Lung, and Blood Diseases.
+Highly innovative methods for bioluminescence imaging have been developed and applied for a spectrum of developmental applications and for gene therapy and stem cell transplantation studies.

-- New PET radiotracers have been developed which are now available in the Core and include 11C-PK11195 and 18F-PBR111 that bind to the translocator protein (TSPO) for inflammation, 18F-FMT for studying dopamine synthesis, and 11C-PIB for amyloid imaging.
+New radiotracers are available in the Core (through the partnership with the UC Davis Center for Molecular and Genomic Imaging) including 11C-PK11195 and 18F-PBR111 that bind to the translocator protein (TSPO) to monitor inflammation, 18F-FMT for studying dopamine synthesis, and 11C-PIB for amyloid imaging.